Whether they’re your own cat or a cute stray you’ve met on the street, discover how to get a cat to like you and how to know if they’re your friend

 Much like us two-legged folk, cats can be extroverts and introverts.
-Some lap up the attention and are quick to totter over to their new human friends, while cautious kitties will take their time to get to know you.
-But don’t worry, we’re here to help you make a great first impression.
+Some lap up the attention and are quick to trot over for a fuss, while other kitties will take their time to warm to you, especially if they are anxious, nervous or shy.

 1. Back off

 Your first temptation when you see those big adorable eyes might be to run over and say hello, but this could startle your new friend.
 If they run away, just leave them be.
 Felines need time to get accustomed to your scent, sound, and presence before they realise you’re not a threat.
-Rest assured, curiosity will take over and you’ll soon hear the pitter-patter of paws coming over to you.
+When they’ve decided you can be trusted, curiosity should take over and you’ll hopefully hear the pitter-patter of paws coming over to you.

 3. Keep calm